 Step three - offer

-We will let you know as soon as possible if you have been successful or not and will follow the verbal offer.
+We will let you know as soon as possible if you have been successful or not.
 At offer stage we will ask you for a copy of your passport (or alternative identification) and any right to work documentation you may have, for verification purposes before confirming the actual offer and the start date.